wences-sanchez/Knowledge-Base/pages/Cloud Computing Nanodegree by Udacity%2FFull Stack Apps on AWS%2FCloud Basics.md

 			- Compute very hard math and cost problems
 			- Parallelize compute power
 			-
 - ## 2.
-Monolithic vs. Loosely Coupled Systems
+Monolithic vs. Loosely Coupled Systems #flashcard
 	- Traditionally, the different features were inside a single web server
 	- Often, those systems were **tightly coupled**.
 		- Tightly coupled systems are **quick to stand-up**, but may result in higher **Technical Debt**.